google/codeworld/RequirementChecker.md

   Checks that there are no references to `var` in the module.

+- `lineLength`

+  Example:

+      lineLength: 80

+  Checks that there are no lines longer than 80 characters.

+-  `noWarnings`

+  Example:

+      noWarnings:
+        strict: false
+        exceptions: Defined but not used

+  If `strict` is true, checks that there are no warnings in the module.
+  If `strict` is false, checks that there are no warnings except for those matching a regular expression given by `exceptions`.

 This is by no means intended to be the full constraint language;
 rather, it is a small set of a few requirements that can be used for testing.
 The language is strongly subject to change in the future.